The Citadel Bulldogs: Southern Conference

 Shortly after thirteen schools departed the Southern Conference to form the Southeastern Conference (SEC), The Citadel and six other schools joined the conference.
 Furman also joined in 1936, making them and The Citadel the schools with the longest current continuous tenure in the conference.
-(VMI joined even earlier in 1924, but was not a member from 2003 to 2014.)
+(VMI joined even earlier in 1924 but was not a member from 2003 to 2014.)

 Timeline

 Sports sponsored

 A member of the Southern Conference, The Citadel sponsors teams in nine men's and seven women's NCAA sanctioned sports.

 Baseball

 The Citadel's most successful athletics program, the baseball team has won thirteen Southern Conference championships and eight Southern Conference baseball tournament championships.
 The 1990 team advanced to the College World Series, becoming the first military school to do so; they finished with a record of 46–14 and were ranked sixth in the final Collegiate Baseball poll that season.
-The Bulldogs are coached by Tony Skole.
-As of the end of the 2015 season, 49 players have been selected in the Major League Baseball Draft.
+The Bulldogs are coached by Russell Triplett.
+As of the end of the 2025 season, 50 players have been selected in the Major League Baseball Draft.